In this series, I dig a little deeper into the meaning of psychological terms. This week’s terms are sex vs. gender.

-As we near the end of Pride Month, I’ve spruced up this older post about terminology related to sex and gender.
+As we near the end of Pride Month, I’ve spruced up this older post about terminology related to sex vs. gender.
 When I initially published it early last year, it got a few really ignorant comments from people who aren’t followers of my blog.
 I’m curious if it will draw any of those kinds of comments this time around.

 While the terms sex and gender are often used interchangeably, they actually have distinct meanings.
 The distinction between the two was first proposed by a sexologist in the 1950s, and it’s now widely recognized, including by large organizations such as the World Health Organization.